murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/Tomb of Annihilation/Lore.md

 We've learned of the following indigenous plants and beasts:
 - Chult's jungles are full of **dinosaurs**, some of them undead!
 - There are many types of **Grung** in the jungle, with different colours designating different socetial standing.
 You can extract poison from them.
+- **Jaculi** are giant chameleon-camouflaged constrictor snakes that can jump
+- **Almiraj** are unicorn rabbits, a species not native to Chult
+- **Kamadan** are leopard-snake hybrids
+- **Chwinga** are small spriggan-like sprites who like magical stuff and appear to be generally altruistic in nature
 - **Zorbos** are feral and bloodthirsty koalas with magical skin that changes into whatever material it touched most recently

+### Other phenomena
+- **Blue Monkey Mist** is a thick blue mist that travels across the land.
+Spending any time inhaling the mist can cause you to go insane!

 ---
 ### Religion